-This document represent the 3rd review of the Kannaland Municipality Integrated Development Plan (IDP) for the current planning and implementation time-frame, being the budgetary periods.
+This document represent the 3rd review of the Kannaland Municipality Integrated Development Plan which is an amendment of the five year document.
 The IDP must be read together comprehensive with the five year IDP and the set of municipal wide sector plans.

 The plan will look at economic and social development for the area as a whole.
 It must set a framework for how land should be used, what infrastructure and services are needed and how the environment should be protected.
-Integrated Development Planning is the strategic tool of a Local Municipality, designed to bring together and to harmonize individual plans of the municipality's departments.
-The plan guides all future development of the municipality by setting priorities, allocating resources and defining periods and indicators.
+Integrated Development Planning is the strategic tool of a Local Municipality, designed to bring together and to harmonize individual plans of the Municipality's departments.
+The plan guides all future development of the Municipality by setting priorities, allocating resources and defining periods and indicators.